Self-dual Gravitational Instantons in Conformal Gravity: Conserved Charges and Thermodynamics: Bach-flat Taub-NUT/Bolt solution

 where the Chern-Pontryagin index is defined as

 and it enters in the topological invariant that measures the difference between harmonic self-dual and anti self-dual forms on the manifold, i.e., the Hirzebruch signature (see, for instance, Ref.~\cite{Eguchi:1980jx}).
 The solution becomes anti-self dual for $n<0$ and the right-hand side of Eq.~\eqref{signatura} picks a global minus sign.
-Thus, the Euclidean on-shell action of conformal gravity evaluated on the Taub-NUT solution is proportional to a topological invariant of the Chern-Pontryagin class.
+Thus, the Euclidean on-shell action of conformal gravity evaluated on the Taub-NUT solution~\eqref{fnut} saturates the BPS bound and it is proportional to the Chern-Pontryagin index, similar to instantons in Yang-Mills theory.
 The latter is related to the index of the Dirac operator and it is related to the axial anomaly in the quantum theory~\cite{AlvarezGaume:1983ig,AlvarezGaume:1984dr}.
 Additionally, notice that the massive mode contributes to the Chern-Pontryagin index, as it can be checked from the last term in Eq.~\eqref{signatura}.

 One could add topological invariants to the conformal gravity action~\eqref{ICG} without affecting the bulk dynamics.
 Introducing the Chern-Pontryagin invariant, for instance, yields

 The tensor $\tilde{W}^{\, \nu }_{\mu \, \lambda\rho}$ is invariant under Weyl transformations and so the Chern-Pontryagin index.
 Indeed, by setting